 Please use this identifier to cite or link to this item:

 |Title:||The involvement of CDH1 in cancer angiogenesis|

-|Authors:||Marques, Filipa Gil|
+|Author:||Marques, Filipa Gil|

 |Publisher:||Faculdade de Ciências e Tecnologia|

+|Abstract:||Cancer is one of the leading causes of death worldwide.
+Biological hallmarks such as induced and sustained angiogenesis are implicated in tumour progression, as well as invasion and metastasis which are the major causes of cancer-related mortality.
+E-Cadherin impairment on the cell membrane is intimately related with invasion and metastasis.
+Also, increased levels of vascular endothelial growth factor (VEGF), an angiogenic marker, and its receptor on the plasma membrane can be implicated in tumour progression.
+This work was focused on how the inactivation of E-Cadherin, a molecule associated to an invasive phenotype can be related with angiogenesis, probably through VEGF-A expression.
+Two different cell lines without expression of E-Cadherin and stably transduced to express wild-type (WT) E-Cadherin were used to carry out this study: AGS Par/WT (from stomach) and MDA-435 Mock/WT (from breast).
+Immunohistochemical staining was performed to determine the cellular localization and western blot analysis was performed to assess the expression levels of E-Cadherin.
+VEGFA mRNA levels were assessed by quantitative Real-time PCR.
+Additionally, we determined the levels phosphorylated (phospho) ERK1/2, as well as the expression levels of total ERK1/2.
+To study the angiogenic role of E-cadherin the chick embryo Chorioallantoic Membrane (CAM) assay was used.
+We characterise in vivo the different cell lines concerning both angiogenic and tumorigenic responses dependent on E-Cadherin.
 Only cell lines stably expressing WT human E-Cadherin showed levels of expression of this protein at the cell membrane regardless of their tissue of origin.
 In vitro, AGS and MDA-435 cells expressing WT E-Cadherin revealed an increased expression of VEGFA in comparison to the control although not statically significant.
 In addition, both phospho-ERK1/2 and total ERK1/2 presented similar levels of expression regardless of the tissue of origin and E-Cadherin expression.
 Both angiogenic and tumorigenic responses in AGS WT was significantly increased in comparison to the control.
 The MDA-435 WT cells revealed increased tumorigenic response in comparison to the control.
 Overall, these results suggest that E-Cadherin expression is important for micro-tumour formation as well as for neovascularisation but this effect is dependent on the in vivo context.|

-|Description:||Dissertação para obtenção do Grau de Mestre em
+|Description:||Dissertação para obtenção do Grau de Mestre em Biotecnologia|

-|Appears in Collections:||FCT: DQ - MA Dissertations|
+|Appears in Collections:||FCT: DQ - Dissertações de Mestrado|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.